atsushieno/HybridReverb2/README.md

 Copy the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder

-Unzip the HybridReverb2-lv2-make.zip file in the HybridReverb2-master/Builds/LinuxMakefile/lv2 folder and copy the Makefile to the HybridReverb2-master/Builds/LinuxMakefile
+Unzip the HybridReverb2-lv2-make.zip file in the HybridReverb2/Builds/LinuxMakefile/lv2 folder and copy the Makefile to the HybridReverb2/Builds/LinuxMakefile

-cd into the HybridReverb2-master/Builds/LinuxMakefile folder
+cd into the HybridReverb2/Builds/LinuxMakefile folder

 make CONFIG=Release

 cd build

-copy lv2_ttl_generator and lvmake and makelv2 from the HybridReverb2-master/Builds/LinuxMakefile/lv2 folder
+copy lv2_ttl_generator and lvmake and makelv2 from the unzipped HybridReverb2-lv2-make.zip

 ./makelv2